MapleWheels/RoR2_QoLChanges/README.md

 - Engineer: The Best Class
 	- *Completed*: Carbonizer Turrets walking speed is set at Engineer's sprinting speed. **Note** Sprinting is used conservatively by the AI Director to help the turrets catch up to the player and cannot attack while sprinting.
-	- *Planned*: Harpoon Missiles' Targeting/Painter Mode enemy lock on range increased.
+	- *Completed*: Harpoon Missiles' Targeting/Painter Mode enemy lock on range increased.
 	- *Planned*: Engineer has a 10% chance to receive the *OnKill-Proc Effect* from his turrets (IE: Soulbound, Topaz Brooch, Fresh Meat, etc).

 **Integrations**